tango-controls/itango/doc/itango.rst

 .. image:: _static/itango00.png
     :align: center
-    :width: 75%
+    :width: 80%

 .. _itango-features:

 Features
 --------

-ITango works like a normal python console, but it gives you in addition a nice set of features from IPython_ like:
+ITango_ works like a normal python console, but it gives you in addition a nice set of features from IPython_ like:

     - proper (bash-like) command completion